nitoygo/toy-robot/README.md

 Wires the components together to run a game server instance
 and provides a console application to simulate how a client might interact with the server.

-To illustrate the architecture, here is an example of the communication flow:
+To illustrate how the architecture was applied, here is an example of the communication flow:
 ***
 ![](./docs/images/communication-flow.svg)
 <p align="center">